ipfs/ipfs-docs/docs/community/contribute/ways-to-contribute.md

 - [libp2p/go-libp2p](https://github.com/libp2p/go-libp2p)
 - [libp2p/js-libp2p](https://github.com/libp2p/js-libp2p)

 If you want to start contributing to the core of IPFS, those repositories are a great place to start.
-But the _Help Wanted_ label exists in all of our repositories across the Github organizations:
+But the _Help Wanted_ label exists in all of our repositories across the GitHub organizations:

 - [IPFS](https://github.com/ipfs)
 - [libp2p](https://github.com/libp2p)